maxdevjs/kitematic.wiki-my/Common-Issues-and-Fixes.md

 Virtualbox seems to have a bug in Windows 10 and host-only adapter (mentioned above), a fix/patch exists at the following location: [Windows host-only adapter creation fails due to slow background processing](https://www.virtualbox.org/ticket/14040) - The latest Windows 10 build is causing that the Virtualbox Host Only adapter, is not checking the "Virtualbox NDIS6 Bridged Networking Driver" so the default machine cannot start properly.

-Another possible fix is to enable Virtualization in the Bios - thanks to @SkiftCreative for the tip:
+Another possible fix is to enable Virtualization in the Bios (VT-X) - thanks to @SkiftCreative for the tip:
 * In windows 8/10 you can get there by clicking the power menu, holding [SHIFT] then hitting restart.
 * Keeping [SHIFT] held until the screen changes
 * Go into advanced settings, then change EUFI settings (were not changing those settings, were just getting into BIOS).